Monday July 16, 2018

 Big breeding snook spawn on or near the beaches of Central Florida and always have a passageway or access to the beaches or inlets available to them.
 The only time a breeder snook is generally caught in the backwaters here is because it's a cooler transitional time period usually.
 Canaveral snook spend their winter months in the Port under docks, wharfs and around other structure like boats and pilings.
 You often see them hanging around the lights at night in small and large schools.
 Sebastian Inlet Snook are caught in the inlet itself during the summer and fall months and many of the larger snook migrate south to Jupiter Inlet or hunker down in the fresh warmer water of the Sebastian River a short distance away.

-Dec.–Feb., May–Aug.
-Gulf of Mexico, Monroe County, Everglades Nat.
-Park
+Decemeber thru February & May thru August on the Gulf of Mexico, Monroe County, Everglades National Park

 Snook are considered an elite gamefish in Florida and central or south America.
 Their spanish name is robalo and there are several subspecies of snook that are common in Florida including the common snook, fat snook swordspine snook and tarpon snook.
 There is one pacific snook called the black snook and in Africa there appears to be a larger cousin in the Nile River.
 Big snook are often pursued at night time and can be caught around inlets, mangroves and docks but not limited to any particular structure or location.
 Snook are tropical fish and cannot tolerate cold water temperatures and either migrate or become dormant when the mercury goes down.